Add Bullara Station Stay to Your Next Exmouth Visit

 Open fire pits are supplied

-What Is The Cost To Stay Here?
+What Is The Cost To Stay at Bullara Station Stay?

 When travelling Australia the cost to camp anywhere is always the first question that comes to mind.
 We are a travelling family of five so our costs are usually a lot higher than a couple or a solo traveller so camping costs are always our first priority.

 We chose an unpowered site so we could save as much as we could on our accommodation costs.
 The cost for our family was $32 per night total (this was only for 1 adult and 3 children).
+As Dan was away working.

 As always prices change and places update their terms and conditions so please check in here for Bullara’s latest price update.